EnchanterIO/enterprise-level-php/_posts/2017-12-24-the-magic-behind-autoloading-php-files-using-composer.md

 Well, that's your problem.

-Naaah, is Christmas.
+Naaah, it's Christmas.
 Let me show you how to generate them.

 Everything starts with **composer.json** file.
 Run: